devlooper121/snake-game-Turtle/README.md

 # snake-game-Turtle

-this is classic snake game.\n
+1. this is classic snake game.
-this game two mode of playing \n
+2. this game two mode of playing.
-1. free mode\n
+3. free mode.
-2. Box mode
+4. Box mode.

-use arrow key to move Snake\n
+5. use arrow key to move Snake.
-use "space" for play/pause game\n
+6. use "space" for play/pause game
-this snake-game always remember what is your highest scorer\n
+7. this snake-game always remember what is your highest scorer.